Visa and Work Information

 Walter Lain, Asst.
 Dean for Multicultural & International Affairs - DSO

-Jay Wilkinson, International Program Coordinator -DSO
+Jay Wilkinson, Director of International Education, International Studies -DSO

 Since February 15, 2003, all I-20s must be issued through the Student and Exchange Visitor Information System, SEVIS.